 Traditional SEO values backlinks; in the LLM era, the emphasis shifts to mentions and references across the web (“unlinked” or linked).
 Essentially, LLMs notice if your content or brand is being talked about by others, as it feeds into both training data and real-time retrieval confidence:

 - Third-party mentions & corroboration: If multiple reputable sources refer to your content or reach similar conclusions, an LLM is more likely to trust and select your content.
-The nDash guide notes that redundancy across sources builds trust – AI interprets repeated mentions as reinforcement of a fact.
 For example, if your site publishes a study and it’s cited by a few news articles or industry blogs, an LLM answering a question about that topic might preferentially cite the original study (your site) because it sees that information echoed elsewhere.

 Freshness and Recency Signals

 We discussed keeping your own content fresh; when it comes to AI selecting sources, recency is often a deciding factor, especially for newsy or evolving queries.
 LLMs integrated with web search will typically favor a more recent article over an older one if both are relevant, to minimize the chance of outdated info.
-Google’s SGE, for instance, has been seen citing very recent articles (from the same day or week) for topics like breaking news or recent product releases – areas where freshness is critical.
+Google AI Overviews, for instance, have been seen citing very recent articles (from the same day or week) for topics like breaking news or recent product releases – areas where freshness is critical.

 Presence on Curated and High-Authority Sources